 Federal and Insurance Division audit changes

-You must notify the Oregon Department of Revenue if the IRS changes your federal return or the Insurance Division changes your fire marshal tax or retaliatory tax, and the change affects your computation of Oregon excise tax.
-If this happens, you must file a OR-20-INS Oregon return, check the "Amended" box, and attach a copy of the federal or Insurance Division audit report.
-Mail this separately from your current year's return to:
+your Oregon return if the IRS changes your federal return or the Insurance Division changes your fire marshal tax or retaliatory tax, and the change affects your computation of Oregon excise tax.
+If this happens, you must file an OR-20-INS Oregon return, check the "Amended" box, and attach a copy of the federal or Insurance Division audit report.
+Mail this separately from your current year's return.

 You must file within two years of the date of the audit report to receive a refund.
 If you don’t amend your return or send a copy of the audit report, we have two years from the date we’re notified of the change by the IRS to issue a deficiency notice.